-I later came across this site and found the same idea of two dates given there, although they point out that the exact year might be between 1963 and 1965.
+I later came across a site (now defunct) and found the same idea of two dates given there, although they point out that the exact year might be between 1963 and 1965.
 It's nice to have independent confirmation.

 In addition Magnus (member on VDF) emailed Zildjian about them and got this reply

 The "New Beat" concept actually started with the suggestion from the great drumming artist and Zildjian endorser, Louie Bellson in 1965.
 He recommended the use of a heavier bottom cymbal than what was commonly used up to that point in time.
 It was actually the bottom cymbal that was referred to as a "New Beat" (Mr. Bellson actually coined the term) that could be applied to any weight top cymbal (medium to thin weights).
 This went on for a couple of years until a dedicated New Beat Hihat pairing was established in 1967-68 using a medium weighted top cymbal to go against the "New Beat" bottom.
 It was then that the classic New Beat Hihats were born.
 Since then, they have remained our most popular hihat creations.